-- 2.7 The overall outcome of the WCS will be a sustainable planning framework for waste management in Gloucestershire in the period 2012-2027. - 2.8 This can be summarised through the 'spatial vision' set out in the publication WCS which is as follows:
+- 2.7 The overall outcome of the WCS will be a sustainable planning framework for waste management in Gloucestershire in the period 2012-2027. - 2.8 This can be summarised through the 'spatial vision' set out in the revised publication WCS which is as follows:

 'By 2027 Gloucestershire is a clean, green, healthy and safe place in which to live, work and visit.
-Residents and businesses are fully aware of the economic and environmental importance of waste management, including its impact on climate change and proactively minimise their waste production to achieve 'zero-growth' by 2020.
+Residents and businesses are fully aware of the economic and environmental importance of waste management, including its impact on climate change and proactively minimise their waste production to achieve 'zero-growth' across all waste streams by 2020.